samherniman/indoor_co2_visuals/docs/README.md

 Here is a graph of all the recordings that happened this month shown by the grey curves.
 I’ve highlighted the highest one. (**cr-allcurves?**)

-The building with the highest measured CO<sub>2</sub> levels was 100 Club in City of Westminster, United Kingdom with a median CO<sub>2</sub>
-value of 7563 ppm.
+The building with the highest measured CO<sub>2</sub> levels was Cineplex Germering in Landkreis Fürstenfeldbruck, Deutschland with a median CO<sub>2</sub> value of 9670 ppm.
 While this is incredibly high, it is important to realize that this is an outlier.
 The majority of measurements are much lower than this.
 There is a boxplot to the right of the graph which shows where the majority of measurements fall.

-The building with the lowest measured CO<sub>2</sub> levels was Gärtnerei Aeschlimann in Kreis Herzogtum Lauenburg, Deutschland with a median CO<sub>2</sub> value of 477 ppm.
+The building with the lowest measured CO<sub>2</sub> levels was Tilley & Grace in East Suffolk, United Kingdom with a median CO<sub>2</sub> value of 490 ppm.
 There were some measurements that were even lower than this, but we have removed them from this analysis.
 Generally outdoor CO<sub>2</sub> levels don’t go below 410 ppm, therefore we have removed any datapoints that are below 400 ppm.
 If your CO<sub>2</sub> monitor consistently shows levels below 410 ppm while you are inside or outside, it is likely that your monitor needs recalibrating.

 <div id="cr-allcurves">